dstmodders/dst-mod-keep-following/readme/02-development.md

-   ldoc           to generate an LDoc documentation lint           to run code linting modicon        to pack modicon release        to update version test           to run Busted tests testclean      to clean up after tests
+   ldoc           to generate an LDoc documentation lint           to run code linting modicon        to pack modicon reinstall      to uninstall and then install the mod release        to update version test           to run Busted tests testclean      to clean up after tests